Building Trust Through Effective Emergency Preparedness: A Guide for Commercial Real Estate Managers in Los Angeles

 In reality, memory degrades under stress.
 People default to habit, tone, and trust.
 If occupants do not trust that leadership is prepared, calm, and coordinated, even well-intentioned plans can unravel.

-The PM’s role in preparedness
+The PM’s Role in Preparedness

 Emergency preparedness is not just an operational issue—it is a governance issue.
 Managers set the tone for how safety is prioritized and communicated.
 When preparedness is treated as a compliance obligation rather than a leadership responsibility, gaps appear.